 During the Ice Age, Canada went through four major glaciations.
 The last, the Wisconsin Glaciation, saw ice forming over almost all of Canada and as far as the state of Wisconsin in the United States.
 When the Wisconsin Glacier melted about 12,500 years ago, water trapped under the melting glacier was forced into cracks in the rocks.
 The marble of Lusk Cave eroded more quickly than surrounding rocks, causing a series of tunnels to form.
-Since then, the Lusk Stream has continued to shape the cave.
+Since then, Lusk Creek has continued to shape the cave.

 Are you worried about what you might encounter in the cave?
-You are unlikely to find any wildlife in the cave other than insects, frogs and a few fish in the stream — although a beaver did take up residence one summer!
+You are unlikely to find any wildlife in the cave, other than insects, frogs and a few fish in the stream — although a beaver did take up residence one summer.

-Help us protect Gatineau Park and leave no trace.
+Help us protect Gatineau Park, and leave no trace.

-|Washrooms||There are bathrooms at Parent Beach.
+There are washrooms at Parent Beach.